What is Hydroquinone?

 Prescribe concentrations of hydroquinone not more than 4 per cent.
 Allow patients to take adequate sun protection using hydroquinone.
 Continue to administer hydroquinone for four to five months at the latest.
 Enable the skin to relax, and recover after hydroquinone therapy for two to three months.

 Of greater concern are persistent adverse effects associated with hydroquinone use.
 Such complications include ochronosis, discolouration of the fingers, conjunctival melanosis and degeneration of the cornea.
 Ochronosis is the most prevalent clinical condition associated with long-term hydroquinone use.

-Learn more about the methods of producing hydroquinone, its structure, and uses of Hydroquinone (C6H6O2) from the expert faculties at BYJU’S – India’s largest education company.
+Learn more about the methods of producing hydroquinone, its structure, and uses of Hydroquinone (C6H6O2) from the expert faculties at BYJU’S – India’s largest ed-tech company.